fullstack-devops/ng-mat-components/README.md

     npm install @fullstack-devops/ng-mat-components
     ```

+## Documentation

+Live Demo with all current modules at https://fullstack-devops.github.io/ng-mat-components (still in dev)

+Documentation will be done later when the api is fixed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.